thindil/nish/README.md

   execute a few commands, but then, each entry on the list have to be separated with new line.
 * Description: The alias description.
 Showed on the aliases list.
+* Output: Where to redirect the output of the commands executed by the alias.
+  By default, or if this option set to `stdout`, the output not redirected at all.
+If set to `stderr`, then the standard output redirected to the standard error.
+When set to any other value, it is the path (relative or absolute) to the file to which the output will be saved.
+If the file exists, the output will be added to its content. **IMPORTANT:** only default setting allows interacting with the commands executed by the alias.
+Any other setting allows only read without any ability to pass any input to the executed commands.

 For example, the definition of the alias can look that: